Claudia Salazar, Psy.D

 I have been trained to provide intensive therapy sessions.
 This kind of therapy is a great fit if you are committed to do the work that therapy requires.
 It also allows you to get help for your concerns in blocks of time (often 3 hours) so that your frequent travel doesn’t keep interfering with your ability to get help.
 I also offer online therapy while you are on a mission or if your work schedule is so tight that coming to the office is difficult on weekly basis.

-How therapy with me looks like?
+How therapy in Washington DC with me looks like?

 My style as a therapist is active and down to earth.
 One of the traits that my clients appreciate about me is that I have a compassionate approach to truth-telling.
 I work collaboratively with you to create a relationship that provides a sense of safety and connection so that curiosity and exploration can happen.
 Our work together will have an optimal level of challenge so that change can take place.